eddiethedean/articuno/README.md

     }).head(limit)
 ```

-📝 The decorator doesn't change behavior at runtime — it simply registers this endpoint for the CLI to analyze later.
+The decorator registers the endpoint for the CLI to analyze later without changing runtime behavior.

 ### ⚙️ Step 2: Run the CLI Bootstrap

-After writing or modifying your endpoints, run the Articuno CLI:
+After writing or modifying your endpoints, run:

 ```bash
 articuno bootstrap app/main.py